jjuran/metamage_1/v/vlib/vlib/README.md

 `dyad.*`:  Defines `struct dyad`, which holds a left operand and an operator.

-`symbol_table.*`:  Defines functions for querying and updating the global symbol table.
+`symbol_table.*`:  Defines functions for querying and updating symbol tables.

 `string-utils.*`:  Defines functions for computations of strings.